nexpy/nexpy/doc/source/pythonshell.rst

                NXfield(array(['a', 'b', 'c', 'd', '\xc3\xa9'], dtype='|S10'))

-Similarly, the shape and dimension sizes of an integer or float array is inherited from the assigned numpy array.
+Similarly, the shape and dimension sizes of an integer or float array is inherited from the assigned Nunpy array.
 It is possible to initialize an NXfield array without specifying the data values in advance, *e.g.*, if the data has to be created in slabs::

   >>> a=NXfield(dtype=np.float32, shape=[2048,2048,2048])
   >>> a
-  NXfield(dtype=float32,shape=(2048, 2048, 2048))
+  NXfield(shape=(2048, 2048, 2048), dtype=float32)

 More details of handling large arrays are given below.